-Architect of the iconic Eros Cinema and name partner in architectural firms Mistri & Bhedwar and Bhedwar & Bhedwar.
+Architect of the iconic Eros Cinema and name partner in architectural firm Bhedwar & Bhedwar.

 SUVERNPATKI & VORA

-Architectural firm that designed Soona Mahal & Sea Green Hotel with G. B. Mhatre as consulting architect.
+Architectural firm with V. M. Suvernpatki & Maganlal Vora as partners.
+They designed Soona Mahal & Sea Green Hotel with G. B. Mhatre as consulting architect.

 SYKES, PATKAR & DIVECHA